Back to all publications

 In any event, there is no doubt that the world is watching closely to see whether cryptocurrencies can become more than a target of speculation and function as the borderless, low-friction payment systems that many of them were intended to become.
 The treatment of cryptocurrency units under commercial law, in Canada and elsewhere, will be crucial to the ultimate outcome.

-* The authors thank Donald B. Johnston, Sanjeev Mitra, Steven L. Graff, Ian Aversa and Jeremy Nemers, each of Aird & Berlis LLP, for their contributions to and commentary on this article.
+* This article was co-authored with Timothy Jones, formerly of Aird & Berlis LLP.
+The authors thank Donald B. Johnston, Sanjeev Mitra, Steven L. Graff, Ian Aversa and Jeremy Nemers, each of Aird & Berlis LLP, for their contributions to and commentary on this article.

 1 Terms such as “cryptocurrency,” “bitcoin,” “blockchain,” and “token” are industry jargon, so some notes on terminology follow.
 Johnston has written a helpful article explaining the “blockchain” as a type of “distributed ledger technology” that provides “a bullet-proof record of proven transactions that everybody (with the appropriate software) can check”: see Johnston, Donald B., “What is the Law of the Blockchain?”
 (March 10, 2016), online: Aird & Berlis LLP <http://www.airdberlis.com/insights/blogs/thespotlight/post/ts-item/what-is-the-law-of-the-blockchain>.
 Bitcoin and other cryptocurrency providers offer digital payment methods that operate via DLT, as another article of Johnston’s describes: see Johnston, Donald B., “Digital Currencies” (May 6, 2016), online: Aird & Berlis LLP <http://www.airdberlis.com/insights/blogs/startupsource/post/ss-item/digital-currencies>.
 An individual unit of Bitcoin currency is called a bitcoin.
 An individual unit of digital currency on the Ripple platform (Ripple is currently second to Bitcoin in market penetration) is “XRP.”
 This article refers to individual cryptocurrency units as “bitcoins” if specific reference is being made to the Bitcoin platform or, if reference is made to units of cryptocurrency in general, as “tokens.”